 - Medical/surgical asepsis and standard procedures

 - Observation and charting

 - Long term care resident

 Upon successful completion of Nursing Assistant Training, you may apply to take the state Certified Nurse Assistant (CNA) examination.
 The California Department of Public Health (CDPH), the agency that grants certification for CNAs, requires a matching United States legal identification and social security card in order to take the test.
 CDHP requires both the “Request for Live Scan Service” and the CNA initial application to be completed on the first day of class, and both require social security numbers.After passing the state exam, you become certified as a Nurse Assistant by the State of California.

 Students will be fingerprinted by Live Scan on the first day of class.
+All clinicals will take place at sites in El Cajon, La Mesa, Lemon Grove, National City, San Diego, and Santee.
 The California Department of Public Health (CDPH) will review Live Scan/Department of Justice results and determine if an individual is “cleared” to continue in the program.
 Students who are not cleared will not be able to continue in the program.
 CDPH evaluates criminal convictions for any offense.
 Health and Safety Code Section 1337.9(c) explains: Individuals who have convictions or questions about their ability to obtain clearance, can request an “inquiry” with the California Department of Public Health.
 Please visit the CDPH website or contact 916-327-2445 or email@example.com

 Eligible students receive an application packet during orientation.
 The application packet includes three forms: a physical exam form, a Tuberculosis (TB) clearance form, and an immunizations form.
 Important note: It is recommended that students wait until after they receive an application packet to obtain a physical exam, or a TB exam.
 If the exams are obtained too early, they may not be valid and will need to be repeated.